Libbyg/Android-App-Remote-Control-Joystick/README.md

 __*View Model*__

 View Model takes the data entered by user - IP address and connection port - via event listeners and by using data binding.
+The data binding to view model is made by different event listeners, that are listenning to all user's actions.
+Event listeners proccess the data and send appropriate commands to the Model.

 ![](/app/Images/ViewModel.jpg)